Monday - Friday

 Director, Health Professions

 Ms. Loughlin has been with the University of Maryland since 1996.
-She has been the Director of the HPAO since 2006 and is a member of the National Association of Advisors in the Health Professions (NEAAHP), served a three year term as a NEAAHP Executive Committee member from 2008-2011 and co-Chaired the NEAAHP annual meeting in spring 2011.
-She is also the Local Area Network (LAN) Coordinator for health professions advisors in the Chesapeake region, serves as a member of the American Association of Medical Colleges (AAMC) AMCAS Advisory Board and Co-Chair of the Northeast Medical School Group on Student Affairs (NEGSA)/NEAAHP Liaison Committee.
+She has been the Director of the HPAO since 2006 and is a member of the National Association of Advisors in the Health Professions (NAAHP), served a three year term as a NEAAHP Executive Committee member from 2008-2011 and co-Chaired the NEAAHP annual meeting in spring 2011.
+She is also the Local Area Network (LAN) Coordinator for health professions advisors in the Chesapeake region, serves as a member of the Association of American Medical Colleges (AAMC) AMCAS Advisory Board and Co-Chair of the Northeast Medical School Group on Student Affairs (NEGSA)/NEAAHP Liaison Committee.

 Before arriving at College Park, Ms. Loughlin worked as the undergraduate admissions coordinator for the School of Nursing at the University of Maryland, Baltimore.
 She received her B.A. from Union College in Schenectady, NY and an M.A. from Columbia University Teachers College in New York, NY.